AI Video Color Shifts Mid-Clip: 6 Causes + Fix Path

 4. Scene description implies multiple environments

 You said the lighting changes; the model is correctly varying color.
-But if you wanted ONE consistent scene, this is overcommitted.
+But if you wanted ONE consistent scene, this prompt over-commits.

 How to spot it: prompt describes movement between environments.
 Pick one environment.